JoeyHendricks/python-benchmark-harness/README.md

 letter_rank = mb.regression.letter_rank  # > A+
 ```

-That start up a benchmark or profiling session more flexibly you can also use the **trace** decorator.
+To start up a benchmark or profiling session more flexibly you can also use the **trace** decorator called
-To do this you simple decorator the function or method you wish to benchmark this can be done the following way:
+**"collect_measurements"**.
+To do this you simple decorator the function or method you wish to benchmark
+this can be done the following way:

 ```Python
 from Benchmarking.profiling.intrusive_profiler import collect_measurements